muchimi/JoystickGremlinEx/docs/usage.md

 This mode is used to ensure GremlinEx keeps the profile running even if the process it is mapped to no longer has the primary focus.
 This happens, for example when you alt-tab, or when you activate another window.
 The recommendation is to leave this option enabled.

+### Profile start and stop event mappings

+Starting with m76T40, it is possible in the *Mode/Profile* device tab to define actions that will execute either on profile start, along with actions to trigger on profile stop.
+These will execute on every profile start or stop and can be used to initialize outputs.

+For example, it is possible to send an OSC command to OSC based control panels on the network or the local machine to call up a particular configuration.

+Actions mapped to profile start and stop will behave as a joystick button with a press and release.
+The delay between press and release is defined in options as the default auto-release delay, and defaults to 250 milliseconds.

 ### Mode selection

 When automatic profile load is enabled, GremlinEx has the option to override the default "startup" mode of a profile.
 This is by default, the top level mode.
 There are two options of interest: